Who Needs a DOT Medical Card?

 • Drivers of non-excepted interstate vehicles.

-• Drivers of excepted interstate vehicles if they are required to have a medical certificate in accordance with their state laws.
+• Drivers of excepted interstate vehicles they are required to have a medical certificate in accordance with their state laws.

 • Drivers of intrastate non-excepted vehicles.